Alex-Bishka/ml-fun/mnist-mech-interp/SAEs/SAE_Findings.md

 I really think idea 2.1 is strong for our experiments, as it can verify the SAE's learnings.
 Additionally, I really like 1.5, because it could serve as an automated way of deciding whether or not an "arbitrary" set of human interpretable sub features **IS ACTUALLY USEFUL**.
 These might be the first two routes I take, but particularly 2.1 for validation on current (and future) experiments.

 Another potential route to explore: feature attribution with gradient clipping (**in our case makes little difference** - gradients are not exploding) and feature inversion with regualrization (**also not helping our current case**).

+Find unique sparse subfeatures by digit - this might be the golden ticket?
+At least with current 7 hell exploration.